 (2) The tenant cannot be required under the new agreement to pay an amount of rent, in respect of the first 30 days of the new agreement, that is more than the amount that would have been payable under the former agreement if the former agreement had continued to have effect during that period.

-[Section 31B inserted by No. 23 of 2014 s.
+[Section 31B inserted: No. 23 of 2014 s.
 88.]

 31. Increase in security bond